toluaina/pgsync/README.md

 #### Why?

-At a high level, you have data in a Postgres database and you want to mirror it in Elasticsearch/OpenSearch.
+At a high level, you have data in a Postgres/MySQL/MariaDB database and you want to mirror it in Elasticsearch/OpenSearch.
 This means every change to your data (***Insert***, ***Update***, ***Delete*** and ***Truncate*** statements) needs to be replicated to Elasticsearch/OpenSearch.
 At first, this seems easy and then it's not.
 Simply add some code to copy the data to Elasticsearch/OpenSearch after updating the database (or so called dual writes).
 Writing SQL queries spanning multiple tables and involving multiple relationships are hard to write.